Anton Mang

-Anton "Toni" Mang (/de/; born 29 September 1949 in Inning am Ammersee) is a former five-time world champion in Grand Prix motorcycle racing from Germany.
+Anton "Toni" Mang (/de/; born 29 September 1949) is German former motorcycle racer.
+He is a five-time world champion in Grand Prix motorcycle racing.

 Early life

 When he was 11, Mang had his first experience with motorcycles on the DKW RT 125, but soon afterwards he chose skibobbing as his favoured sport.
 He was successful at this sport, winning the German National Championship as well as the Junior European Championship in skibobbing at the age of 16.

 Still, motorsports kept pulling at Mang, and he took part in a 50cc race on a Kreidler two years later, though he had to pull out of the race due to mechanical difficulties.